 What are the specific inheritance distributions?

-The remainder of the estate will be distributed among other family members, depending on who survives the deceased as at the date of death.
+The remainder of the estate will be distributed among other family members, depending on who survives the deceased as of the date of death.

 What about guardianship?

 While a surviving wife may be appointed as a custodian of any children of the marriage, she may not automatically be appointed as the legal guardian.
 A surviving husband is likely to be appointed as a custodian and legal guardian of any children of the marriage.

 Can a non-Muslim make a will under UAE federal law?

 A non-Muslim individual can make a will in accordance with UAE law and procedures.
 Such a will expresses an intention for moveable assets situated in the UAE to pass in accordance with the testator’s home country law.
 However, the application of home country law to immovable assets (real estate) remains a grey area in the UAE courts.